BrandEmbassy/php-memory/README.md

 $limitProvider = new \BrandEmbassy\Memory\MemoryLimitProvider($configuration);
 ```

-There is also a DI extension for Nette Framework.
+There is also a DI extension for Nette Framework (you must have the `nette/di` package installed).
 Just register it in your `services.neon` file:
 ```
 extensions:
     - BrandEmbassy\Memory\Bridge\MemoryLimitNetteExtension